-The Compensation Committee and our Chief Executive Officer, in consultation with our Executive Chairman, evaluate and monitor the effectiveness of our overall executive compensation arrangements on an ongoing basis.
-In 2010, the Compensation Committee retained Exequity LLP, a compensation consultant to assist the Compensation Committee in reviewing the Company's compensation structure for executives, including the standard elements of base salary, performance-based cash bonuses, equity and other long-term incentive programs, and in the selection of peer group companies for providing data to be used when evaluating our executive compensation arrangements.
-The Compensation Committee has considered the data provided by Exequity LLP from time to time at a macro level as part of its determination of whether the overall level of compensation for each of our named executive officers is reasonable in light of market conditions.
+Historically, the Compensation Committee and our Chief Executive Officer, in consultation with our Executive Chairman, have evaluated and monitored the effectiveness of our overall executive compensation arrangements on an ongoing basis.
+In 2013, the Compensation Committee retained Frederic W. Cook & Co., a compensation consultant, to assist the Compensation Committee in reviewing the Company's compensation structure for executives, including the standard elements of base salary, performance-based cash bonuses, equity and other long-term incentive programs, and in the selection of peer group companies for providing data to be used when evaluating our executive compensation arrangements.
+The Compensation Committee has considered the data provided by its compensation consultant from time to time at a macro level as part of its determination of whether the overall level of compensation for each of our named executive officers is reasonable in light of market conditions.
 However, the Compensation Committee does not use the data to establish any element of compensation at a particular benchmark or percentile level.

 The Compensation Committee reviews and approves the compensation for our executive officers, including our Chief Executive Officer.
 It is the practice of the Compensation Committee to submit to the full Board for review and approval, any significant changes to the Chief Executive Officer's compensation.
-In setting our executive officers' overall compensation, the Compensation Committee generally considers a variety of factors related to Amkor's performance, including in the case of our 2012 annual bonus program for executives: (i) adjusted gross margin and (ii) adjusted return on invested capital, each of which were calculated based on a pre-determined method as set by the Compensation Committee.
-These performance metrics were selected because the Compensation Committee believed that profitability and return on invested capital are key drivers for increasing shareholder value.
-Other factors considered by the Committee typically include the achievement of other financial and operating business objectives, our fiduciary and corporate responsibilities, competitive practices and trends, and regulatory requirements.
+In setting our executive officers' overall compensation, the Compensation Committee generally considers a variety of factors related to the Company's performance, including in the case of our 2013 annual bonus program for executives: (i) sales growth, (ii) gross profit and (iii) diluted earnings per share, each of which were calculated based on a pre-determined method as set by the Compensation Committee, as described in more detail below.
+These performance metrics were selected because the Compensation Committee believed that sales growth, gross profitability and earnings per share are key drivers for increasing shareholder value.
+Other factors considered by the Compensation Committee typically include the achievement of other financial and operating business objectives, our fiduciary and corporate responsibilities, competitive practices and trends, regulatory requirements and individual performance.